Courses Offered, 2024–2025

 In this course, we will examine the history of the short story and novel and read some of the best English and American examples from the 18th to 20th century.
 The year will begin with a talk of the short story genre in terms of its literary form, its origins, and sociological implications.
 Then, individual works will be discussed in the context of the author’s cultural and intellectual milieu as well as the author’s biography.
 Those students who took the course “Classic Works” would progress to this course, although last year’s course is not a prerequisite.
 You may view the assignment page here and access the detailed course description here.

 This course will be divided up into two semesters.
-The first semester course titled “Here, There; Now, Then” will be comprised of literature from different genres, time periods and countries, with an emphasis, however, on English and American literature.
+The first semester course titled “Compare, Persuade, Debate” will be comprised of literature from different genres, time periods and countries, with an emphasis, however, on English and American literature.
 With the purpose of encouraging students to see the continuity of older literature with the new as well as to understand the “Zeitgeist” of particular periods despite cultural and language differences, the course will present plays, short stories, novels, essays, and poems that have obvious similarities.
-For example, Shakespeare’s comedies are very similar in theme and content to the Roman comedies and the comedia del’arte of Renaissance Italy.
-The course will, for example, compare movements such as the German Romantic versus the English Romantic Movements as well as show the continuity of genres by comparing works such as ancient Roman comedy with the comedies of Shakespeare.
-The year’s reading will include works by such authors as William Shakespeare, Plautus, Carlo Goldoni, Arthur Miller, Niccolò Machiavelli, Samuel Beckett, Johann Wolfgang von Goethe, Walter von der Vogelweide, Voltaire, Jonathan Swift, Friedrich Schiller, Jakob Michael Reinhold Lenz, Anton Chekhov, Flannery O’Connor, Nicolai Gogol, Herman Melivlle, and others.
-The genres of fiction will include old and more modern satire, short stories, fantasy, realistic fiction, detective and mystery, and adventure.
+For example, Shakespeare’s works are heavily dependent on antecedents; for example, Romeo and Juliet is heavily reliant on a narrative poem written more than two decades earlier, titled, The Tragical History of Romeo and Juliet and borrows many elements from its predecessor, including plot, characters and even themes.
+The course will also compare movements such as the German Romantic and the English Romantic Movements and show that certain literary “trends” transcend culture and national boundaries.
+The student, however, will also be encouraged to take note of the differences between the works and draw conclusions regarding the significance of those differences (and similarities), such as culture, period, the author’s creative genius, etc. The year’s reading will include works by such authors as William Shakespeare, Johann Wolfgang von Goethe, Voltaire, Friedrich Schiller, Jakob Michael Reinhold Lenz, Anton Chekhov, Nicolai Gogol, Herman Melivlle, Leo Tolstoy and others.

-The second semester course, titled “Persuade and Debate” will cover polemical writing and speech-making.
-Students will learn not only the format of the persuasive composition, but learn the art of persuasive speech-making.
+The second semester “Compare, Persuade, Debate” will cover logic, logical fallacies, polemical writing , speech-making and debate.
+Students will learn not only the format of the persuasive composition, but learn the art of persuasive speech-making and debate.
 Using various instructional works, such as Cicero’s Rhetorica ad Herennium, students will learn various rhetorical devices and methods when composing a polemical speech.
 At the end of the year, students will be paired for a formal debate on a particular controversial topic.
 Those students who took the course “Greek Influence on English History” would progress to this course, although last year’s course is not a prerequisite.

 Students will study the principles of good writing, create various types of popular works— essay-blogs, short stories, poetry, autobiographical writing, plays/screen plays, novel writing—, and learn the publishing process.
 Lectures will include such topics as the purpose of writing, how to keep motivated in writing, and the cardinal rules that govern all kinds of writing.
 In the first class students will learn their responsibilities for the year, including keeping a weekly blog, submitting works for publication, and publishing an end-of-the-year project.
 We will begin the year by writing social, cultural and political commentary and ask for volunteers to be the editor-in-chief of the publication.
 Each week we will discuss current events, social trends, and other areas of interest so that the assigned writer of the week can write a piece for the blog.
 Each person will have to write at least six to seven essays/blogs for the web site.
 You may view the assignment page here and access the detailed course description here.